-Some critics, ever anxious to involve the Scriptures in difficulty, have so charged, but the allegation will not stand under careful scrutiny.
+Some critics who are always anxious to involve the Scriptures in difficulty have so charged, but the allegation will not stand under careful scrutiny.

 Seemingly Strange Sexual Regulations

-Some of the sexual ordinances of the OT (e.g., those in Leviticus 15), had health overtones (e.g., the prevention of contagious maladies).
-Also, it contained ceremonial reminders that were designed to nullify an adverse psychological conditioning that could break down resistance to idolatrous practices.
+Some of the sexual ordinances of the Old Testament (e.g., those in Leviticus 15), had health implications (e.g., the prevention of contagious maladies).
+Also, it contained ceremonial reminders that were designed to nullify adverse psychological conditioning that could break down resistance to idolatrous practices.

-Viewed in their proper perspective, therefore, the OT restrictions relative to certain sexual liberties were not unreasonable at all.
-Those who criticize the Old Testament in this regard, simply do not understand it.
+Viewed in their proper perspective, therefore, the Old Testament restrictions relative to certain sexual liberties were not unreasonable at all.
+Those who criticize the Old Testament in this regard, simply don’t understand it.